normanandsons/finsemble-adapter/README.md

 raiseIntent(intentType: FDC3IntentType, payload: FDC3Context);
 ```

-This function accepts any spec-complient `intentType` and `contextData`, and there are also TypeScript overloads to help with intent and context pairings as specified by FDC3 (e.g, `ViewInstrument` and `ViewQuote` are both acceptable intents for an `FDC3Instrument`).
+This function accepts any spec-complient `intentType` and `payload`, and there are also TypeScript overloads to help with intent and context pairings as specified by FDC3 (e.g, `ViewInstrument` and `ViewQuote` are both acceptable intents for an `FDC3Instrument`).

-**Note** We don't support the third parameter for `raiseIntent` from the FDC3 specification which is intended to raise the intent with a _specific_ application, since we drop down to the Finsemble `LinkerClient` under the hood which does not have that capability.
+**Note** We don't support the third parameter for `raiseIntent` from the FDC3 specification which is intended to raise the intent with a _specific_ application, since we drop down to the Finsemble `LinkerClient` under the hood which does not support that capability yet.

 ```ts
 catchIntent(intentType: FDC3IntentType, callback: (payload: FDC3Context, fsblData: any) => void);